the-butcher/COVID19-SEIR/README.md

 * no knowledge about how positive Antigen Tests reflect in subsequent PCT positivity rate

 #### Issues
-* when TIME is saved later than regression, things happen in the wrong order and regression will not be ready upon first call to get a regression
+* when TIME is saved later than regression, things happen in the wrong order and ModificationTime will try to create a regression instance that is not ready
-* regression slider collapsed at 1,1 and can not be moved afterwards
+* ~~regression slider collapsed at 1,1 can not be moved afterwards (would likely not happen at 0,0 since z-order would be ok on that end)~~
 * ~~review the breakthrough mechanism~~
 * rename "VACCINATED" chart to a more general term (i.e. STATE)
 * add by age group R rate to the model output >> exportable and can be added to chart (define which chart view that would be)